 Area Critical accounting estimates Notes Provisions - The amount of provision is calculated based on the Company's estimation of the expenditure 19 measurement required to settle the obligation at the reporting date.
-In respect of the sale of Quilter International, the provision is based on the estimate of IT costs and data migration for the services provided to the Utmost Group up until the end of contract date.
+In respect of the sale of Quilter International, the remaining provision is based on the estimate of remaining IT costs and data migration for the services provided to the Utmost Group for decommissioning.
 Property and onerous contract provision estimates are based upon property location, size of property and an estimate of the charge per square foot.
-Deferred tax measurement The estimation of future taxable profits is performed as part of the annual business planning process, and is based on estimated levels of assets under management, which are subject to a large number of factors including global stock market movements, related movements in foreign exchange rates and net client cash flows, together with estimates of expenses and other charges.
-The Group business plan is used to determine the extent to which deferred tax assets are recognised.
-In general, the Company assesses the recoverability of assets based on The Group's estimated taxable profits over a three-year planning horizon.
+Deferred tax - measurement The estimation of future taxable profits is performed as part of the annual business planning process, and is based on estimated levels of assets under management, which are subject to a large number of factors including global stock market movements, related movements in foreign exchange rates and net client cash flows, together with estimates of expenses and other charges.
+The Group Business Plan is used to determine the extent to which deferred tax assets are recognised.
+In general, the Company assesses the recoverability of assets based on the Group's estimated taxable profits over a three-year planning horizon.